top of page

 What is now Wuikinuxv is an amalgamation of many settlements that had their

-Nations disease, conflict and a different economic climate.
-It introduced money as the
+the Nations disease, conflict and a different economic climate.
+It introduced

 At first it was woven in the hunting and fishing lifestyle and the people would leave their fishing plant jobs to go and do their own hunting, fishing, preserving and trading.
 Since the fishery was seasonal, it left time to continue a modified form of the lifestyle.